 If you pay the ransom, you are of course continuing to feed the system.

-To prevent this, you need a healthy mix of security components, but the back-up is also the crucial part of the story.
+To prevent this, you need a healthy mix of security components, but the backup is also a crucial part of the story.
 It is the last bastion you can rely on, for it provides an answer to the three above reasons.
-With a direct launch from the back-up, you have instant recovery (1) and a short recovery time.
-Immutability (2) is a system in which files that end up in the back-up can no longer be modified.
+With a direct launch from the backup, you have instant recovery (1) and a short recovery time.
+Immutability (2) is a system in which files that end up in the backup can no longer be modified.
 That way, you are sure that the data are safe and not encrypted.
 To know what is and what isn’t encrypted, you have to work on better visibility (3).
-And that is perfectly possible in the back-up, where all data come together.
-By analysing the back-ups – are there differences with yesterday, have file names changed or large quantities of data been moved – you can do this very efficiently.
+And that is perfectly possible in the backup, where all data come together.
+By analyzing the back-ups – are there differences with yesterday, have file names changed or large quantities of data been moved – you can do this very efficiently.
 The time savings for an IT team is enormous and the recovery is also much faster.

-Your back-up as an impenetrable bulwark is the foundation of a good BCP.
-Without this basis, there’s really no point starting to look for other security solutions.
+Your backup as an impenetrable bulwark is the foundation of a good BCP.
+Without this basis, there’s really no point in starting to look for other security solutions.